gwenf/awesome-female-creators/README.md

-# awesome-female-creators
+# Awesome Female Creators

-Female online tutorial and course creators!
+A list of amazing female online tutorial and course creators!